uga-libraries/aspace_scripts/README.md

 Checks all archival objects in ArchivesSpace and checks to see what objects are listed as collections, as well as updating ms3789 to change its objects from 'collection' to 'file'

+### check_barcodes.py
+Checks ArchivesSpace against exported barcodes from our container management system to determine which barcodes do not exist in ArchivesSpace.
+Returns a csv of barcodes not found in ArchivesSpace

 ### check_child_counts.py

 Checks how many children a parent object has in ArchivesSpace and if the number of children is equal to or greater than